google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Runtime @ 100% Load4 hours

-THD (Total Harmonic Distortion)< 3% — safe for electronics
+THD (Total Harmonic Distortion)<3% — safe for sensitive electronics

 Starting MethodRecoil pull start